Joan Rivers: 1950s–1960s

-She also made an appearance as a guest on the television program The Tonight Show originating from New York, hosted at the time by Jack Paar.
-By 1965, Rivers had a stint on Candid Camera as a gag writer and participant; she was "the bait" to lure people into ridiculous situations for the show.
-After seven auditions during a period of three years, she made her first appearance on The Tonight Show with new host Johnny Carson, on February 17, 1965.
-Rivers credited this episode to be her breakthrough, as Carson said to her on the air "you're gonna be a star".
-Following this appearance, she became a frequent guest on the program and a close friend of Carson.
+Rivers also made a guest appearance on The Tonight Show, hosted by Jack Paar, which originated in New York.
+In 1965, she worked as a gag writer and participant on Candid Camera, where she played the role of "the bait" to lure people into humorous situations for the show.
+After seven auditions over three years, she finally made her first appearance on The Tonight Show with its new host, Johnny Carson, on February 17, 1965.
+Rivers considered this episode to be her breakthrough, as Carson famously told her, "you're gonna be a star."
+She became a frequent guest on the show and developed a close friendship with Carson.

-As her profile rose significantly in the subsequent years, she started to make guest-appearances in numerous popular shows, including The Ed Sullivan Show, The Mike Douglas Show, The Dick Cavett Show and Girl Talk, with Virginia Graham.
-She also wrote material for the puppet mouse Topo Gigio.
-She had a brief role in the cult drama film The Swimmer (1968), starring Burt Lancaster, and at the time, she also had a short-lived syndicated daytime talk show, That Show with Joan Rivers, which premiered on September 16, 1968.
-Each episode had a theme and Rivers did an opening monologue based on the day's topic, followed by celebrity interviews.
-The show also featured an expert on the subject and a celebrity guest; Johnny Carson was her first guest.
-In the mid-1960s, she released at least two comedy albums: The Next to Last Joan Rivers Album and Rivers Presents Mr. Phyllis & Other Funny Stories.
+Her profile skyrocketed in the following years, and she began to make frequent guest appearances on popular shows like The Ed Sullivan Show, The Mike Douglas Show, The Dick Cavett Show, and Girl Talk with Virginia Graham.
+She even wrote material for the puppet mouse Topo Gigio.
+In addition, she had a small role in the cult drama film The Swimmer (1968), alongside Burt Lancaster.
+Around the same time, she hosted a short-lived syndicated daytime talk show called That Show with Joan Rivers, which premiered on September 16, 1968.
+Each episode had a unique theme, and Rivers opened with a monologue related to that day's topic, then hosted celebrity interviews.
+The show also featured an expert on the subject and a celebrity guest.
+Early episodes featured prominent figures such as Johnny Carson, Jerry Lewis, Joel Grey, Don Rickles, and Godfrey Cambridge.
+During the mid-1960s, she released at least two comedy albums: The Next to Last Joan Rivers Album and Rivers Presents Mr. Phyllis & Other Funny Stories.